Marvelous spatuletail: Distribution and habitat

-The marvelous spatuletail is found only in a small area of northern Peru.
+The marvelous spatuletail is found only in a small area in the Andes of northern Peru.
 Most records are from the valley of the Utcubamba River in Amazonas Department with a few further east in the Department of San Martín.
 It inhabits the edges of mature forest, secondary forest, and montane scrublands.
 It is partial to thickets of thorny Rubus with alder (Alnus).
 In elevation it ranges between 2100 and 2900 m though there are unconfirmed reports both higher and lower.

 Behavior

 Movement

 The marvelous spatuletail is a year-round resident of its range.

 Feeding

 The marvelous spatuletail forages by trap-lining, visiting a circuit of flowering plants where it perches to feed.
 It is most often seen feeding at a red-flowered lily (Bomarea formosissima) but has been observed feeding in at least five other species of flowering plants.
 It is dominated by other hummingbird species that share its range.